vdaas/vald/docs/developer/style.md

 ## Code Formatting and Naming Convension
 Code formatting and naming conventions affect coding readability and maintainability.
 Every developer has a different coding style, luckily Golang provides tools to format source code and checking for the potential issue in the source code.
 We suggest using [gofmt](https://golang.org/cmd/gofmt/) to format the source code in Vald, and [golint](https://github.com/golang/lint).
 We suggest everyone install the plugin for your editor to automatically format the code once you edit the code.
-But having a tools to format source code doesn't mean you do not need to care the formatting of the code, for example:
+But having tools to format source code doesn't mean you do not need to care the formatting of the code, for example:
 ```golang
 yamlStr := "apiVersion: v1\n" +
    "kind: Service\n" +